Dr Matthew Round

 Teacher discomfort within Sex Education

-I currently teach across the EDSOC working predominantly on the MSc in Educational Leadership and management, but also collaborate across a number of undergraduate and other postgraduate programmes to share my pedagogical experience as well as my knowledge of working in school management structures.
-I currently coordinate modules on the FdA and NtSL programmes, as well as the MSc Educational Leadership and Management.
+I currently teach across the School of Education Languages and Linguistics, working predominantly on the MSc in Educational Leadership and management and Doctor of Education programme, but also collaborate across a number of undergraduate and other postgraduate programmes to share my pedagogical experience as well as my knowledge of working in school management structures.
+I currently coordinate modules on the MSc Educational Leadership and Management, and Doctor of Education Programmes.